houssamzenati/Efficient-GAN-Anomaly-Detection/README.md

 #  Efficient-GAN-Based Anomaly Detection

+Official implementation of the prepublished article submitted to the ICLRW 2018: https://arxiv.org/abs/1802.06222

+NEW!
+Updated version of this work in ["Adversarially Learned Anomaly Detection" paper](https://arxiv.org/abs/1812.02288)!

-Official implementation of the prepublished article submitted to the ICLRW 2018: https://arxiv.org/abs/1802.06222 Anomaly Detection materials, by the Deep Learning 2.0 team in I2R, A*STAR, Singapore
+Anomaly Detection materials, by the Deep Learning 2.0 team in I2R, A*STAR, Singapore

 Please reach us via emails or via github issues for any enquiries!